Senior Tax Work-Off Program

 How to apply?

-Download an Orleans Senior Tax Work-Off Application Form (PDF) or call the Council on Aging at 508-255-6333 to have an application mailed.
-You can also stop by the Senior Center at 150 Rock Harbor Road to pick-up an application M-F from 8:30am-4:30pm.
+Call the Council on Aging at 508-255-6333 to have an application mailed or stop by the Senior Center at 150 Rock Harbor Road to pick-up an application M-F from 8:30am-4:30pm.
+Applications may also be downloaded by clicking on the Senior Tax Work-Off Program link online at: https://www.town.orleans.ma.us/220/Council-on-Aging-Senior-Center

 When submitting applications, the following verification will be required: